astroprofsmith/intromodern.github.io/_sources/c11electric.md

-absolutely no reason why the electron would start drifting off the cart at all, and the symmetry is such that there's no reason for the electron to pick the direction of the lab motion for its drift direction.
-If nothing is moving in this frame, there is no reason for the electron to move in any particular direction except around in its circle.
+absolutely no reason why the electron would start drifting off the cart at all, and the symmetry is such that there's no reason for the electron to pick the direction of the lab motion for its drift direction, if it were to drift, which it wouldn't.
+There is no reason for the electron to move in any particular direction except around in its circle.

 What is the resolution of this paradox?
 Now that you know how the $E$ and $B$ fields transform, you will understand that when you switch